10 questions to ask mortgage lenders

 When can I lock in the interest rate?

 Interest rates always fluctuate.
 Sometimes, locking in a low rate can really pay off.
-Ask your lender when you can lock down a particular rate, and for how long.
+Ask your lender when you can lock a particular rate and for how long.
 Keep in mind, lenders will usually offer lower interest rates for shorter-term locks and higher interest rates for longer-term locks.
+With the Bank of America Digital Mortgage Experience™, you can streamline the mortgage application process, including locking in a low interest rate.

 What are my estimated closing costs?

 Remember to factor in the various fees associated with buying a home—particularly closing costs.
-Closing costs include loan-origination fees, appraisal fees and attorney fees (if any), to name a few.
-Your lender should provide you with a Loan Estimate form showing the approximate costs of your loan so you can budget accordingly.
+Closing costs include loan origination fees, appraisal fees and attorney fees (if any), to name a few.
+Your lender should provide you with a Loan Estimate showing the approximate costs of your loan so you can budget accordingly.

 Are there any other costs or fees I should know about?